Incorporation Issuance and Renewal

 Trustee ownership is only permitted where an individual, as trustee, owns non-voting shares in trust for one or more children, who are minors and beneficiaries, of a voting physician shareholder.

-Upon amalgamation with another corporation, a medicine professional corporation ceases to exist as a separate entity and the CPSO may revoke its Certificate of Authorization.
-In the event of revocation, the amalgamated corporation must apply for a new Certificate of Authorization before it may practise as a professional corporation.
+Upon amalgamation with another corporation, a medicine professional corporation ceases to exist as a separate entity and CPSO may revoke its Certificate of Authorization.
+You can notify the College of the amalgamation process in the “Corporations” tab in the “Profile” section of the Member Portal by clicking on “Corporations Services.”

 Health profession corporations incorporated in a jurisdiction outside Ontario, including corporations federally incorporated under the Canada Business Corporations Act, cannot obtain a Certificate of Authorization from the CPSO.
 They must incorporate under the Ontario Business Corporations Act, and satisfy the conditions and requirements of the RHPA to be considered a health profession corporation in Ontario.
 These requirements include filing for a Certificate of Continuance from the Ministry of Government Services.